flyingcakes85/git-workshop-notes/chapters/chapter_2.md

 [https://git-scm.com/downloads](https://git-scm.com/downloads)

-To check if git is woring, open a terminal, and run
+To check if git is working, open a terminal, and run

 ```sh
 git --version